 that didn't like getting shot at so they sometimes would charge right

 at the person and at least try to kill them.
 Sometime they succeeded.

-Mostly these were large male boars and few bears also got upset about
+Mostly these were large male boars.
+A few bears also got upset about

 being shot at by hunters.

-loved the African spears which were optimized to kill wild boars in a
+loved the African spears which were optimized to kill wild boars that were in a

 rage.
 They were hardened steel and their blade width (about 3" wide)